 The general economy and stock market are organized into two tiers.
-The highest tier, a sector, is a broad grouping of companies that have similar economic characteristics.
-There are currently 10 major sectors that most investors use when breaking down the corporations and other issuers of securities such as stocks and bonds.
+The highest tier, a sector, is a broad grouping of companies with similar economic characteristics.
+There are 11 major sectors most investors use when breaking down the corporations and other issuers of securities such as stocks and bonds.

-Sectors, in turn, are broken down into sub-categories known as industries.
+Sectors are broken down into subcategories known as industries.
 This allows a closer grouping of similar businesses.
-For example, both Walmart, the discount retail chain, and Tiffany & Company, the luxury jeweler, are included in the consumer discretionary sector.
+For example, both Dollar Tree, a discount retail chain, and Tiffany & Company, a luxury jeweler, are included in the consumer discretionary sector.
 However, they are sorted into different industries.

-Examining sectors and industries allows you compare one business to its closest competitors.
-You may think a certain stock is a good purchase, but until you research its rivals, you won't know for sure.
+Examining sectors and industries allows you to compare one business to its closest competitors.
+You may think a certain stock is a good purchase, but until you research its rivals, it's difficult to know for sure.

-It's also now possible to invest in an entire sector or industry with one purchase.
-Rather than buy shares of every company in a given industry or sector, you can get exposure to all of them in a single investment.
-With exchange traded funds (ETFs) smaller investors can often buy a diversified basket of an entire grouping, often with little to no commission and expense ratios that are typically less than 0.50% to 1.00%.
-These ETFs are similar to mutual funds but trade like stocks, and allow an investor to get exposure to a wide range of investments in a sector or industry without needing to research individual stocks.
+With exchange-traded funds (ETFs), you can buy a diversified basket of an entire grouping.
+ETFs are similar to mutual funds but trade like stocks, and allow you to get exposure to a wide range of investments in a sector or industry without needing to research individual stocks.

-Many financial advisors recommend that investors try to maintain a portfolio that offers good exposure to all of these industries and sectors.
+Many financial advisers recommend that investors try to maintain a portfolio that offers good exposure to all of these industries and sectors.

-The consumer discretionary sector consists of businesses that have demand which rises and falls based on general economic conditions such as washers and dryers, sporting goods, new cars, and diamond engagement rings.
-At present, the consumer discretionary sector contains twelve industries.
+The consumer discretionary sector consists of businesses that have demand that rises and falls based on general economic conditions.
+Products in this sector include everything from washers and dryers to sporting goods to new cars to diamond engagement rings and more.
 Examples of consumer discretionary stocks include Apple, Disney, and Starbucks.